 See if you can spot the pinheads: Two researchers at British Columbia’s Children’s Hospital, Canada, are engaged in cutting-edge work.
+Literally.
 Not the kind to let the shortage of high-tech medical equipment in the province get in the way of science, the two potential Nobel Prize laureates intend to take a measuring tape to the penises of their newborn charges to see whether there is a relationship between size and race.
 Team member Dr. Pik Shun Cheng vaporized about “the diagnosis of small penis carrying important implications for babies and parents.”
 More like a case of outsized ambition wrapped in pseudo-scientific bafflegab.

 Says this medical maven from Honk Kong, who is serving a clinical fellowship at the children’s hospital: “Penis size by race has largely gone unstudied.”
 And what a loss that is.
 Think of the wealth of information to be gleaned from a bell-curve graph neatly plotted with penile size and race.
 The mind boggles.

 The man in charge of the diaper invasion is a Dr. Jean-Pierre Chanoinen, a brain influx from Brussels.
 He told Global TV that in his country, this endeavor would not have inked the back page of a local newspaper.
 Of course, Global’s reporter took the good doctor’s word that, notwithstanding the study’s controversial nature, it had medical merit.

 Observe the desperate attempts by the under-siege faux researchers to put forth a cogent scientific argument in the press; an attempt gobbled up wholesale by the media phalanx.
 “In particular, we do encounter some cases of very short penile length, and then we need to decide whether they should be raised as a girl or a boy—whether they need to have a sexual reversal,” said Cheng.